AI Model Scoring Benchmark

 Recommendations

-Qwen3.6 Plus is not recommended for this scoring task as-is.
-It is the cheapest model tested, but it over-scores too many medium/large PRs and ranks last on MAD.
+Qwen3.6 Plus is the cheapest but the least accurate here — it over-scores medium and large PRs and ranks last on deviation.

 Cost at Scale